juandes/TwitterTweets-SparkStreaming/README.md

 This program requires 5 parameters to be sent via the command line.

 `./bin/spark-submit --class KeywordTweets /path/to/KeywordTweets.jar <twitter Consumer Key> <twitter Consumer Secret> <twitter Access Token> <twitter Access Secret> <keyword to search>`

+## Project

+This repository contains two files: the program (KeywordTweets.scala) and the sbt file needed to compile it (tweets.sbt).

 ## Notes